stfc/2022-10-04-ral-carpentries/index.md

 {% endcomment %}
 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to STFC staff.
+    This workshop is open to STFC staff (this does not include those who are STFC-funded but employed at another institution).
 </p>

 <hr/>